mohammad-tauwab/Project-NHMS-Backend/readme_new.txt

 ------------------------ADD (5.1) ----------------------------------------------
 1. Setting the exclusive role to be displayed in the add role of the manage user store the current user roles in the array--> filter the roles which are not added in a separate array
+2. use an array to store the the upadted roels depending upon the user addition or deletion